28 Policy Templates in Word and PDF

 - Provide the training outline on the kind of authority the training department has, as well as its limits.

 A company’s training policy can also be used as one of the tools that can evaluate the success of the company’s efforts.
 Basically, it should answer the question regarding whether or not your policy is helping your company meet the smart goals it needs to fulfill in order to become successful.

 What to include in your training policy

-The things that you should consider placing in your training policy are policy items that should relate the company’s goals, how these items should be consistent, and then these policies must be clearly written and widely communicated.
+The things that you should consider placing in your training policy are simple policy items that should relate the company’s goals, how these items should be consistent, and then these policies must be clearly written and widely communicated.
 To help make sure that all of the company’s training bases are covered, it’s best that you conduct a meeting with your training department.
 You can even go as far as to create a policy checklist that includes all of the items that you and your training department came up with during the meeting.
 The following are some items that you might just want to try placing on your training policy’s checklist: